eltrino/diamantedesk-documentation/installation-guide/index.md

 {% endhighlight %}
 ___

-Regradless of the option you've chosen, next you need to install the required libraries to proceed with the installation:
+Regradless of the option you've chosen, next you need to install the required libraries to proceed with installation process:

 {% highlight sh %}
 php composer.phar install